-COMM 101 Fundamentals of Oral Communication
+COMM 101 Fundamentals of Communication

-Principles of informing and persuading the listener through logical organization, use of evidence and motive appeals, effective verbal and nonverbal communication.
+This is an application-oriented course in which students learn foundational concepts necessary to develop effective communication skills in a variety of settings with an emphasis on public speaking.
+Analysis of verbal and nonverbal communication techniques across interpersonal, group, workplace, and public contexts develops skill in selecting and using appropriate communication strategies based on situational contexts and goals.
 Required of all students; course must be taken until completed with a grade of C- or better.
-(Students in the College Honors Program enroll in Honors 202.)
+(Students in the College Honors Program enroll in Honors 112.)
 Once a student is enrolled in COMM 101, s/he may not withdraw from the course.
-See "Special Rules for First-Year Courses" in the GRADUATION REQUIREMENT Section.
-Communication 101 is a prerequisite for all other Communication courses, excluding Communication 110 and 201
+See Special Rules for First-Year Courses in the GRADUATION REQUIREMENT Section.
+Communication 101 is a prerequisite for all other Communication courses, excluding Communication 110, 201, and 217.